 Ginger Moxa is a specialty here at East Hawaii Acupuncture.
-It was brought to Hawaii over 25 years ago by Dr. Lam Kong, a 10th generation acupuncturist, and is unique to his family in China.
+It was brought to Hawaii over decades ago by Dr. Lam Kong, a 10th generation acupuncturist, and is unique to his family in China.
 It has only been taught and passed down to faculty and students of the Traditional Chinese Medical College of Hawaii, here on the Big Island.

 This treatment is specifically for acute or chronic trauma such as broken bones, sprains, bruises, muscle strain or tension, arthritis, menstrual pain and abdominal pain.